Bald Eagles: Facts You May Not Know

 Facts About Bald Eagles

-The mature bald eagle has been the USA national symbol since 1782.
+The mature bald eagle has been the national symbol of the United States since 1782.
 The mature bald eagle (Haliaeetus leucocephalus) is not bald, but has a white head and a brown body.

 Pesticides, such as DDT, almost wiped out the eagle population in the first two-thirds of the 20th century.
 Shooting is another cause of their decline.
 They were put on the endangered species list in 1967.
 On June 28, 2007, they were taken off the list, and there are 10,000 nesting pair at this time.